aminnie/amidifx/README.md

   * Presets: For a selected Song, define all 16 MIDI channels, including keyboard real-time play (performance mode on channels 10 - 16), and backing tracks
   * Perform: Real-time keyboard/organ configuration in MIDI GM and Deebach Blackbox modes.
 Defaults o Deebach if detected on start-up
   * Java MIDI Sequencer integrated and playing in demo and demo with preset more.
 Backing mode channels 10 - 16 mute issue to be resolved.
-* Other:
   * Voice selections and effect sliders on all screens work in realtime, and adjust the current/last channel and voice selected.
-* Next up:
+* In Process and Next up:
-  * Complete programming the Odessey onboard ARM controller to manage layering and multiplexing of incoming keyboard MIDI data.
+  * Programming the Odessey onboard ARM controller to manage layering and multiplexing of incoming keyboard MIDI data.
   * Deeper integraton into Deebach: Complete rotary on/off, drawbar integration, etc.